“Jade by the door, poor no more!”

 A mature plant can grow from three to six feet in height and from two to three feet wide.
 On mature plants, the stems will develop the appearance of small tree trunks.
 When outdoors, jade plants can appear to be small trees or bushes.

-• Variegata – They have ivory tinted leaves with green streaks.
+- Variegata – Variegated jade plants, like ‘Tricolor’ and ‘Variegata’, have yellow or ivory leaves with green streaks.

-• Copper – These have green leaves with bronze-colored edges.
+- Copper (Bronze Beauty) – Copper jade plants have green leaves with bronze or reddish-brown edges.

 An ideal soil bed should be a potting mixture that is specifically blended for succulents.
 The soil should drain well to prevent an excess of water that can lead to fungal disease.